salincandela/ansible-sync-folders/README.md

 - Requires Ansible 1.2 or newer
 - Expects CentOS/RHEL 6 or 7 hosts

-These playbooks get a git repo folder strucires and syncs only specified folders to target hosts.
+These playbooks get a git repo folder structure and syncs only specified filter to target hosts.
 To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want sync, and edit the group_vars/all.yml file to set any parameters you need.

 Then run the playbook, like this: